-Trump Calls New York Times Reporting False, Paper ‘Enemy Of The People’
+Trump Calls ‘New York Times’ Reporting False, Paper ‘Enemy Of The People’

 Trump did not elaborate or provide any specific refutations to the reporting, instead doubling down on general themes of journalists impropriety that he has long levied at media organizations with which he disagrees.

 A.G.
-Sulzberger, publisher of the Times, quickly refuted the characterization in a statement.
+Sulzberger, the publisher of the Times, quickly refuted the characterization in a statement.

 “It is particularly reckless coming from someone whose office gives him broad powers to fight or imprison the nation’s enemies,” he said.

 “As I have repeatedly told President Trump face to face, there are mounting signs that this incendiary rhetoric is encouraging threats and violence against journalists at home and abroad.”

-Critics of the president’s unprecedentedly strong rhetoric directed at the press have contributed to an overall climate of hostility towards the media which has become a breeding grown for recent incidents in violence and threats to journalists, reporters, and news organizations.
+Critics of the president’s unprecedentedly strong rhetoric directed at the press have contributed to an overall climate of hostility towards the media which has become a breeding ground for recent incidents in violence and threats to journalists, reporters, and news organizations.

 Is this the first time Trump has singled out a specific media outlet as an “enemy of the people,” rather than “fake news” generally?
 It is bad. pic.twitter.com/ZCm8zAIkMM